“I need a vacuum…but all the different brands and models are confusing. Where do I start?”

 Upright cleaners from brands such as Dyson and Morphy Richards are the most popular vacuums in the UK – and for good reason.
 They are probably the best option for home cleaning, especially if most of your floors have carpet.
 Other advantages include a large dust capacity, excellent hair suction (which is great if you have pets) and efficient floor coverage.
 You’ll generally spend less time vacuuming with an upright than a cylinder, as they can cover large amounts of floor quickly.

 It’s not all good news for upright cleaners though.
 They are notoriously noisy, which might be an issue if you want to clean at times where other people might be asleep.
-Uprights can also be difficult to use on stairs, but this is partly counteracted by attachments.
+Uprights can also be difficult to use on stairs, but this is partly counteracted by attachments (see our page on the best stair vacuums).
 Still, uprights are often the best choice for basic cleaning.